newjersey/navigator.business.nj.gov/README.md

 For right now, we need a local Postgres database for part of the API functionality.

-Make sure you have Postgres installed locally.
+Make sure you have Postgres installed locally (recommend using brew for a Mac)

 Then, create the database (name `businesslocal`, user `postgres`, no password):
 ```shell script